cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_3/Border_Gateway_Protocol_-_BGP.md

 ### Converge Quickly On Link Failures

-<span id="src-8362926_indexterm-94655FA893ADC4C182E0DB9A32B41B7C">In the
-Clos </span>topology, we recommend that you only use interface addresses to set up peering sessions.
+In the Clos topology, we recommend that you only use interface addresses to set up peering sessions.
 This means that when the link fails, the BGP session is torn down immediately, triggering route updates to propagate through the network quickly.
 This requires the following commands be